What is an EHCP?

 Once in place an EHCP is a legally binding document which works to protect the support your child needs.

-The local authority must secure the special educational provision set out in the plan and the responsible Clinical Commissioning Group have a duty to arrange any healthcare provision that has been specified in the plan.
-For example, if the plan states that a child needs one-to-one support in the classroom, then that support must be provided and legal action can be taken if it is not.
+The local authority must secure the special educational provision set out in the plan.
+For example, if the plan states that a child needs one-to-one support in the classroom, then that support must be provided, and legal action can be taken if it is not.

 What happens if the child/young person’s needs change?